Fiserv/firstvision-apac/docs/APIs/Customer-Management/List-Customers-Cards.md

 # List Customers' Cards

-The service provides list of cards associated with the customer.
-FirstVision allows to retrive card details either using account or customer number.
+This service retrieves the card details associated with a Customer id along with customer demographic information.

 ## Endpoint